WDI-DTLA-41/project_01_build_a_game/readme.md

-1. A description of the game.
+###Neon Simon

-This game is called Simon and is a visual memory game.
+This game is called Neon Simon and is a visual memory game.
 It is designed to test how well the user can memorize the sequence of flashing colors.
 As the user selects the correct color pattern the game will continue to progress and add an additional color to the color pattern sequence.

-2. What technologies are being used?
+###Technologies

-This game was created using HTML5, CSS, and Javascript.
-There is a third party method being used from underscore.js.
+This game was created using HTML5, CSS3, and Javascript along with JQuery and underscore.js libraries.

-3. Instructions of the game.
+###Instructions

 The user will press the Start button and the game will start.
 Once the game starts one of the colored buttons will flash along with a